scallop-lang/scallop-lang.github.io/md/get-started.md

 ## Probabilistic Digit Addition

-This example will tell you how to associate probabilistic information when using `scallopy`.
+This example demonstrates how to associate probabilistic information when using `scallopy`.
-Let's imagine inside a learning application, there are two hand-written digits ranging from 0 to 3, and the goal is to compute the most likely sum of the two digits.
+Consider a machine learning application whose input is two hand-written digits ranging from 0 to 3, and whose output is the digit corresponding to the sum of the two input digits.
-In such case, we write the following Python code:
+We write the following Python code to program this application:

 ``` python
 import scallopy